rsksmart/btc-transaction-solidity-helper/README.md

 * Please refer to the Rootstock Contribution Guidelines for more information on how to contribute to this project.

 ## License:
-MIT License - Copyright (c) 2023 Rootstock
+MIT License - Copyright (c) 2023 Rootstock.